OSU-AIMS/RoPE-S3D/README.md

 If you use the [imgaug package](https://github.com/aleju/imgaug) for data augmentation, please also consider [citing it](https://github.com/aleju/imgaug/blob/master/README.md#citation).

-If you [use data](https://github.com/jgraving/DeepPoseKit#i-already-have-annotated-data) that was annotated with the DeepLabCut package (http://deeplabcut.org) for your research, be sure to [cite it](https://github.com/AlexEMG/DeepLabCut/blob/master/README.md#references).

 Please also consider citing the relevant references for the pose estimation model(s) used in your research, which can be found in the documentation (i.e., [`StackedDenseNet`](http://jakegraving.com/DeepPoseKit/html/deepposekit/models/StackedDenseNet.html#references), [`StackedHourglass`](http://jakegraving.com/DeepPoseKit/html/deepposekit/models/StackedHourglass.html#references), [`DeepLabCut`](http://jakegraving.com/DeepPoseKit/html/deepposekit/models/DeepLabCut.html#references), [`LEAP`](http://jakegraving.com/DeepPoseKit/html/deepposekit/models/LEAP.html#references)).

-# News
-- **October 2019:** Our paper describing DeepPoseKit is published at eLife! (http://paper.deepposekit.org)
-- **September 2019**:
-    - Nature News covers DeepPoseKit: [Deep learning powers a motion-tracking revolution](http://doi.org/10.1038/d41586-019-02942-5)
-    - v0.3.0 is released.
-See [the release notes](https://github.com/jgraving/DeepPoseKit/releases/tag/v0.3.0).
-- **April 2019:** The DeepPoseKit preprint is on biorxiv (http://preprint.deepposekit.org)